arunkd13/arunkd13.github.io/content/blog/apcnf.md

 content on the top layers of the soil.
 This would be useful especially during the months from March to May when it might not be possible to have field crops growing due to lack of water, whereas the trees with deeper roots would continue to be growing.
+The trees can be pruned before establishing the next crop in June or July to provide adequete sunshine for the field crop.
+The leaves and small branches from the pruned trees can be used as mulch.

-    Alley cropping i.e. growing field crops between rows of trees is a well established practice and I intend to follow it in my farm.
-The idea is to have the trees shade the soil when we are not able establish a field crop, and prune them once field crops can be started.
-We also use the leaves and small branches from the pruned trees as mulch.
+    This technique is also called Alley cropping i.e. growing field crops between rows of trees and is a well established practice and I intend to follow it in my farm.

     I think it might be difficult to grow fruit trees in this manner as the field crop is going to get the higher priority in terms of when the tree will be